Josephson phase shift and diode effect due to the inverse spin Hall effect: Rashba-Edelstein effect

-with $\chi_R= \frac{4m\alpha L}{\ef}$, and $\lambda_R= \frac{m\alpha^2 L}{\ef^2}$, where $\alpha$ is the Rashba constant.
-The higher harmonics also exists for the Rashba case, resulting in a diode effect \cite{Reinhardt24}.
-The phase in Rashba SNS can, therefore, be manipulated in two ways, by use of the field along $y$ and $z$ directions.
+The higher harmonics also exist for the Rashba case, resulting in a diode effect \cite{Reinhardt24}.
+The phase in Rashba SNS can, therefore, be manipulated in two ways: by using the field along $y$ and $z$ directions.
 The inverse Rashba-Edelstein effect reacts to the uniform component of the applied field, while the ISHE reacts to the spatial asymmetry of the field.